awsdocs/aws-cli-user-guide/doc_source/install-virtualenv.md

    $ %USERPROFILE%\cli-ve\Scripts\activate
    ```

-   The prompt changes to show that your virtual environment is active:
+   The prompt changes to show that your virtual environment is active\.

    ```
    (cli-ve)~$